al-ce/karaml/docs/config_guide.md

 it's tapped or held.

 The next two are the classic space-cadet remaps.
-More complex modifications go in a JSON-style ordered list or a yaml sequence, which is an indented list of items starting with a dash and a space.
+More complex modifications go in a JSON-style ordered list or a YAML sequence, which is an indented list of items starting with a dash and a space.
 Use whatever looks best to you in different situations.
 What's important for karaml is the order: